RotherOSS/otobo/scripts/test/sample/SMIME/readme.txt

     > openssl x509 -req -days 3653 -in SMIMECASignRequest-Cabinet.csr  -CA SMIMECACertificate-Geology.crt -CAkey SMIMECAPrivateKey-Geology.pem -set_serial 00 -out SMIMECACertificate-Cabinet.crt

-As usual, we need the fingerprint for the test script:
+As usual, we need the subject hash and the fingerprint for the test script:

     > openssl x509  -noout -fingerprint -in SMIMECACertificate-Cabinet.crt
+    > openssl x509  -noout -subject_hash -in SMIMECACertificate-Cabinet.crt

+## User certificates are signed by the Cabinet CA

+Here we only show the commands for Axel.
+The other users are Otto, Martha, and Gudrun.

+    > openssl genrsa -out SMIMEUserPrivateKey-Axel.pem
+    > openssl req -new -key SMIMEUserPrivateKey-Axel.pem -out SMIMEUserSignRequest-Axel.csr
+    > openssl x509 -req -days 3653 -in SMIMEUserSignRequest-Axel.csr  -CA SMIMECACertificate-Cabinet.crt -CAkey SMIMECAPrivateKey-Cabinet.pem -set_serial 00 -out SMIMEUserCertificate-Axel.crt
+    > openssl x509  -noout -fingerprint -in SMIMEUserCertificate-Axel.crt
+    > openssl x509  -noout -subject_hash -in SMIMEUserCertificate-Axel.crt

 # See also: